pjc0247/ucss.spec/README.md

 ```css
 .outline { outline: #000000FF; }
 ```
 You can use more than 2 conditions in one style.
-This works as __'AND'__ operation.
+This will be evaluated as __'AND'__ operation.

 Constants
 ----